Gozo Shioda Sensei - Aikido Yoshinkan Founder

 The Yoshinkan style is related to the Aiki Budo techniques taught by O'Sensei, and much closer to aiki-jutsu than the later styles of aikido.

 It emphasizes practical self defence applications, and is one of the martial arts that has been taught to the Tokyo riot police.

-Yoshinkan Aikido is not a sport, it is a martial art that aims to develop and strengthen your body and mind.
+Yoshinkan Aikido isn't a sport, its a martial art that develops and strengthen your body and mind.
 The practical side of Aikido must never be forgotten, it has to be effective.